netham45/remoteListener/readme.md

 This is an application that connects to a remote LIRC server and translates the remote buttons it receives into actions on a client.
+The project files are for Visual Studio 2019 Community Edition.

 The Config.xml file holds a sample remote layout.